ZacharyRSmith/dreamborn_to_draftmancer/README.md

-# UPDATE: This README is out-of-date due to these changes: https://github.com/ZacharyRSmith/dreamborn_to_draftmancer/pull/1

 I think I just created the fastest, easiest way to draft Lorcana online.
 If there is an easier or faster way to draft, please let me know at zacharysmith4989@gmail.com !

 A video tutorial on how to draft as either a non-host participant or a host: https://www.youtube.com/watch?v=lm1xPenIKQg